 New paper modelling decision making in patients with functional movement disorders in which we identify abnormalities in information accumulation.
 A collaboration with Corinna Daum and Sanjay Manohar.
-Are low drift rates a biosubstrate for the broader cognitive profile experienced by patients with functional disorders?
+Are low drift rates a biomarker for the broader cognitive profile experienced by patients with functional disorders?

 Public understanding of neurology grant awarded by Guarantors of Brain!
 ‘The Neurology and Neuroscience of Expert Musical Performance’ will be a collaboration with Katja Kornysheva and Maria Herrojo-Ruiz in which a variety of medium are used to increase public accessibility to the neuroscience behind musical performance.
-Looking forward to working with Health Creatives in 2020.

 Baby Nicolás has arrived safely and will be on maternity leave for six months!

 What are the mechanisms behind the ordinal structure of skilled sequential action?
 New paper led by Katja Kornysheva examining the neural markers of competitive queuing published in Neuron.

 New paper with Jaume Rosset i Llobet which discusses how a motor control framework can directly inform successful rehabilitation techniques for task-specific dystonia.

 Grant awarded by St George's University of London!
 Looking forward to working with Francesca Morgante to characterise deep brain stimulation response in dystonia with wireless EMG

 Wonderful to have Scott Albert from Reza Shadmehr's lab visit to develop new experimental paradigms in generalised dystonia.